 Exposed (as applied to energized electrical conductors or circuit parts) - Capable of being inadvertently touched or approached nearer than a safe distance by a person.
 It is applied to electrical conductors or circuit parts that are not suitably guarded, isolated, or insulated.

-Field Evaluated - A thorough evaluation of non-listed, non-labeled, modified, or custom-built electrical equipment in the field that is performed by persons or parties acceptable to the authority having jurisdiction.
-The evaluation approval ensures that the equipment meets appropriate codes and standards or is similarly found suitable for a specified purpose.
+Field Evaluated - An evaluation of nonlisted or modified equipment in the field that is performed by persons or parties acceptable to the authority having jurisdiction.